risk-first/website/Executive-Summary.md

 - In finance, reserves are commonly set aside for “market risk” and “credit risk”, and teams are structured around different risks.
 - The insurance industry is founded on identifying particular risks and providing financial safety-nets for when they occur.

 Software risks are difficult to quantify, and mostly, the effort involved in doing so _exactly_ would outweigh the benefit.
-Nevertheless, there is value in spending time building _our own classifications of risk_.
+Nevertheless, there is value in spending time building _classifications of risk for software_.

 With this in place, we can:

-- Talk about the types of risks we face on our projects, using an appropriate language
+- Talk about the types of risks we face on our projects, using an appropriate language.
-- Expose [Hidden Risks](Risk) that we hadn't considered before
+- Expose [Hidden Risks](Risk) that we hadn't considered before.
 - Weigh the risks against each other, and decide which order to tackle them.

 4. We Can Analyse Practices in Terms of how they Mitigate Risk